dairy products with eggs

 Take advantage of the ‘buy one get one free’ sales or buy one get the other product for a discounted price.
 You never know when that same product will go on sale again, so make sure to take advantage of it and store to use it later.

 Buy the whole animal and freeze the rest of it.
 Many people who are on a budget do this all the time.
+This is one of the effective ways to eat organic on a budget.
 It is also a good idea to contact your local farmer and then split the cost with a group.
+These strategies can help you maintain an organic diet without straining your budget.

 2. Make smart choices

-Meat & dairy (animals products like cheese, butter, yogurt, chicken, eggs, milk, etc.) are the most important to eat organic because of the combined risk of cancer causing growth hormone, pesticide, and drugs exposure.
+Meat & dairy (animal products like cheese, butter, yogurt, chicken, eggs, milk, etc.) are the most important to eat organic because of the combined risk of cancer-causing growth hormone, pesticide, and drug exposure.

 3. Start your own organic garden